- Solicitors For Business

 When making a compensation claim in the UK, most people use the no win no fee scheme.
 This means that you will not pay any legal fee on any claim you make if your claim is not successful.
 At JMW, we can assure you that you will pay nothing if your claim is not successful.
 It places you at no financial risk whatsoever should you choose to pursue your case.

-JMW's solicitors are able to deal with a wide range of situations varying from minor injuries including whiplash and sprains right through to injuries of the utmost severity including brain damage and spinal cord injury.
+JMW's personal injury solicitors are able to deal with a wide range of situations varying from minor injuries including whiplash and sprains right through to injuries of the utmost severity including brain damage and spinal cord injury.
 We are able to assist the spouse or dependents of anyone who has been killed in an accident and can in certain circumstances deal with accidents arising abroad.

 We will never ask our clients for any costs or fees up front.
 Any fees we do ask you to pay to us are to be paid on conclusion of your case, if your claim is successful.
 We will explain any fees we ask you to pay us in full, before you choose to instruct us, so that you can be fully aware of the financial implications of your case.